MikeBishop/http-layering/draft-bishop-httpbis-decomposing-http.md

 present.
 The [next section](#transport-adaptation) will discuss how various HTTP mappings have handled the absence of these required services in different transports.

+## Addressing

+HTTP identifies resources by URI {{RFC3986}}.
+While the path and query portions of a URI are handled entirely by HTTP, the authority portion needs to be resolvable by the transport.
+This may include IP literals (both IPv4 and IPv6), DNS hostnames, or other identifiers outside the scope of DNS.
+The authority portion also typically includes a port number, either express or implied.

+More recent proposals {{I-D.ietf-httpbis-alt-svc}} have enabled the HTTP origin to be separated from the network-resolved hostname and port, but HTTP still relies on the mapping having the ability to create a session with a representative of a particular origin.

 ## Reliable delivery